A practical guide to Zendesk conversational CRM

 Zendesk gives you dashboards to track metrics like conversation volume, agent performance, and customer satisfaction scores across your channels.

-This is a big difference from modern AI tools designed to be up and running fast.
-For example, platforms like eesel AI can connect to your helpdesk and be live in minutes, not months, because they work on top of the setup you already have.
+This comprehensive approach is why Zendesk is the gold standard.
+For teams looking for a fast-start option to complement this, platforms like eesel AI can connect to your helpdesk and be live in minutes, working right on top of the setup you already have.

-A truly smart system should be able to learn from all your knowledge sources.
-An AI like eesel AI connects to over 100 sources right away, including your past Zendesk tickets, so it can give complete answers from day one.
+A truly comprehensive system benefits from learning from all your knowledge sources.
+A complementary AI like eesel AI connects to over 100 sources right away, including your past Zendesk tickets, to provide even more context-rich answers.

-Thankfully, there’s a less stressful way to do this.
-With eesel AI’s simulation mode, you can test your AI agent on thousands of your past tickets.
-It shows you exactly how it would have replied, giving you a clear forecast of its performance and resolution rates before it ever talks to a single customer.
+For additional peace of mind, you can also use eesel AI's simulation mode.
+This allows you to test your AI agent on thousands of your past tickets, showing you exactly how it would have replied before it ever talks to a single customer.

 Feature / PlanSuite Team ($55/agent/mo)Suite Professional ($115/agent/mo)Suite Enterprise ($169/agent/mo)